joehewett/super-simple-blog/posts/are-llms-capped-at-human-intelligence.md

 ---
-title: 'Are LLMs capped at human intelligence?'
+title: "Are LLMs capped at human intelligence?"
-date: '2023-10-02T18:07:44.675Z'
+date: "2023-10-02T18:07:44.675Z"
-description: 'Thoughts on the claim that next-token prediction cannot surpass human performance'
+description: "Thoughts on the claim that next-token prediction cannot surpass human performance"
-thumbnail: '/img/blog/thumbnail12.png'
+thumbnail: "/img/blog/thumbnail12.png"
 ---

 ### WIP: This post is a rough work in progress (03/10/2023)